-The Protection Register Program command is used to Program the 128 bit user One-Time-Programmable (OTP) segment of the Protection Register.
+The Protection Register Program command is used to Program the 128 bit user One-Time-Programmable (OTP) segment of the Protection Register and the Protection Register Lock.
 The segment is programmed 16 bits at a time.
 When shipped all bits in the segment are set to '1'.
 The user can only program the bits to '0'.